R-2400100058/supabase-py-58/README.md

 ## Local Development

 ### Clone the Repository
+If this is your first time working with open source projects, follow the given steps start your journey:
 ```bash
 git clone https://github.com/supabase/supabase-py.git
 cd supabase-py
 ```
+This command creates an editable copy of the repo.
+Most repositories can be edited locally by cloning but for changes to reflect in the main repo, you will have to make a pull request.
 ### Dependencies

 This repository relies on the following dependencies for development: